Change management: 10 tips for a failed project

 Why have clear objectives when you can have a vague, confused project that leads nowhere?

-Keeping goals vague may seem more flexible and less restrictive, but it can also lead to confusion, disengagement and a loss of direction.
-On the other hand, proposing clear objectives ensures that all those involved in a change (employees, managers, management, etc.) understand what is expected of them.
-This is an essential step to align everyone and avoid misunderstandings.
+Keeping objectives vague may seem more flexible and less constraining, but it can also lead to confusion, disengagement and a loss of direction.
+On the other hand, proposing clear objectives ensures that all stakeholders in a change (employees, managers, management, etc.) understand what is expected of them.
+This is a key step in aligning everyone and avoiding misunderstandings.

 #7 Set up a system of rewards and punishments for successful change management